 - 1.2.8 The Council is currently required to receive and approve, as a minimum, three main treasury reports each year, which incorporate a variety of policies, estimates and actuals. - a.
 Prudential and treasury indicators and treasury strategy (this report) The first, and most important report is forward looking and covers: - the capital plans, (including prudential indicators); - a minimum revenue provision (MRP) policy, (how residual capital expenditure is charged to revenue over time); - the treasury management strategy, (how the investments and borrowings are to be organised), including treasury indicators; and - an investment strategy, (the parameters on how investments are to be managed). - b.
-A mid-year treasury management report This is primarily a progress report and will update Members on the capital position, amending treasury and prudential indicators as necessary, and whether any policies require revision. - c.
+A mid-year treasury management report This is primarily a progress report and will update Members on the capital position, amending treasury and prudential indicators as necessary, and whether any policies require revision.
+In addition, this Authority will receive quarterly update reports. - c.
 An annual treasury report This is a backward looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.